All Episodes

 And it isn't working.

-And that's what's really royally.
+And that's what's really royal him.

-It's hilarious to hear the media tell it you would think Obama has joined the Tea Party.
+You would think Obama has joined the Tea Party.

-Obama's he's celebrating the budget cuts.
+Obama's, he's celebrating the budget cuts.

-He's out there at Delincols doing all this.
+He's doing all this.

 This is not an accident.